 Unfortunately many patients suffer injuries because of surgical errors or medical mistakes; this is commonly referred to as medical malpractice or medical negligence.
 Poor pre-operative planning, anesthesia mistakes, infection, incorrect incisions, or operating on the wrong site are several examples of medical negligence.
 The culprit is often a negligent, careless, or inexperienced doctor or nurse.
 After suffering from surgical errors, it is wise to seek out a medical negligence lawyer for legal representation.
-Residents of Central Florida, including Lakeland, Winter Haven, Bartow, Haines City, and Polk County, can contact Moody Law for a discussion of patient’s rights.
+Residents of Central Florida and Polk County, including Lakeland, Winter Haven, Bartow, Haines City, and Polk County, can contact Moody Law for a discussion of patient’s rights.
 Contact our practice to schedule a consultation.

 Surgical errors are not limited to a certain type of procedure.
 Each attorney at Moody Law, based in Central Florida, has worked with patients injured during laparoscopic surgical procedures, robotic procedures, gallbladder surgeries, appendectomies, orthopedic surgeries, neurosurgical, and obstetric procedures.
 All surgeries carry some risk of surgical complications, anesthesia reactions, blood clots, infection cardiovascular complications, and healing complications.
 However, patients who suffer complications because a doctor wrongfully failed to operate according to standards of professional skill and care are entitled to be compensated for their injuries.